 Associate Teaching Professor + Graduate Program Coordinator

-In addition to the University of Washington, Julie has taught landscape architecture at the University of Pennsylvania, Philadelphia.
-She holds a MLA from the University of Pennsylvania, BS in Architecture from the University of Virginia and was a Fellow with CHORA Institute of Architecture and Urbanism in London.
-Additionally, Julie currently sits on the Seattle Design Commission and Seattle’s Public Art Advisory Council.
+In addition to the University of Washington, Julie taught landscape architecture at the Penn School of Design.
+She holds a MLA from the University of Pennsylvania, a BS in Architecture from the University of Virginia and was a Fellow with CHORA Institute of Architecture and Urbanism in London.
+She previously served on the Seattle Design Commission and Seattle’s Public Art Advisory Council.